 How to Protect Your Entryway Area Rug

 Entryway area rugs protect our doorway flooring from dirt, dust, rain, snow, sunshine, and foot traffic.
 We must give them some care and protection, so they can remain in top shape and serve us for longer periods.
-Here a few things to do to care for your entryway area rug.
+Here are a few things on caring for your entryway area rug.

 - Place a doormat or an accent rug outside the front door so, everyone including visitors can wipe their feet before coming into the house.